Business Intelligence Analyst Explained

 - How reliable is gathered data?
 How available is the data within the system?

-Activity-wise, BI analyst responsibilities include the following:
+Activity-wise, business intelligence analyst responsibilities include the following:

 - Presenting relevant insights to those responsible for the decision making